Self Employed Tax Return Preparation

 Self-Employment Abroad – US Tax Considerations

-For self-employed US expats, the threshold for filing a US tax return is relatively low: $400 in worldwide net self-employment income will require filing a return and reporting worldwide income.
+For self-employed US expats, the threshold for filing a 2023 US tax return (to be reported in 2024) is relatively low: $400 in worldwide net self-employment income will require filing a return and reporting worldwide income.

 Self-employed US expats are required to pay US Social Security taxes imposed at a rate of 15.3% on their net self-employment income—double that of employees.
 Self-employed taxpayers are essentially paying for both the employee and employer portions of Social Security and Medicare taxes.
 This rate is comprised of 12.4% OASDI Social Security tax plus 2.9% Medicare tax.

 It is important to note that while a self-employed US expat might be able to fully exclude his foreign-source net employment income from US taxation by claiming the Foreign Earned Income Exclusion on Form 2555, he cannot similarly exclude foreign-source net employment income from Social Security tax, as calculated on Schedule SE.

 However, if the self-employed US expat lives and works in the foreign country for an extended duration, he may be able to obtain an exemption from US Social Security tax and only pay social tax in the foreign country—see Self-Employment Abroad – Foreign Residency and Tax Considerations, below.

 Table of Contents

 Understanding the core components of the Self-Employment Tax Return is essential for US expats to accurately report their income and fulfill their tax obligations.